 Original Margin is a returnable deposit based on a Clearing Member's open positions.
 It is calibrated to be sufficient to cover the expected cost of closing out a defaulting Clearing Member's position in normal market conditions to a 99% confidence interval.
 Model performance is monitored daily via both portfolio and contract level back-testing.
 For Futures and Options products, Original Margin requirement is calculated using the ICE Risk Model.
 The ICE Risk Model comprises the following components:

 The contribution of each Clearing Member to the Guaranty Fund is recalculated on a monthly basis and determined by each Clearing Member's relative share of intraday Original Margin, relative share of uncollateralised stress exposures and relative share of the average risk-weighted volume transacted over the preceding two months.
-ICE Clear Netherlands applies minimum Guaranty Fund Contribution of EUR 1.5 million, respectively EUR 3 million for Clearing Members which provide clearing services to its Eligible Persons pursuant to the Clearing Membership Agreement to which such Clearing Member is a party.
+ICE Clear Netherlands applies a minimum Guaranty Fund Contribution of EUR 1.5 million, respectively EUR 3 million for Clearing Members which provide clearing services to its Eligible Persons pursuant to the Clearing Membership Agreement to which such Clearing Member is a party.

 The adequacy of the Guaranty Fund is monitored on a daily basis by ICE Clear Netherlands' Risk Department and is reviewed by the ICNL Risk Committee.